phipsonlab/cellXY/README.md

 The cellXY package currently contains trained models to classify cells as male or female and to predict whether a cell is a male-female doublet or not.

-The propeller function takes a SingleCellExperiment or Seurat object as input, extracts the relevant cell information, and tests whether the cell type proportions are statistically significantly different between experimental conditions/groups.
-The user can also explicitly pass the cluster, sample and experimental group information to propeller.
-P-values and false discovery rates are outputted for each cell type.
+The classifySex function takes a count matrix as input, computes required features and predict the sex label of each cell with the trained model.
+We have trained models for human and mouse cells seperately, and you need to specify the genome type of your data.
+Similarly, the findMfDoublet function uses trained machine learning models to identify male-female doublet cells in the dataset.

 ## Installation